-According to the Employee Benefit Research Institutes' April 2016 Retirement Confidence Survey only 48% of workers have done the calculation.
-Figuring out how much you'll need to retire is the one of the most important questions you can ask.
+According to the Employee Benefit Research Institutes' March 2017 Retirement Confidence Survey, only 41% of workers have done the calculation.
+Figuring out how much you will need to retire is one of the most important questions you can ask.
 Unfortunately, it is not an easy one to answer.

-Once you've determined what kind of lifestyle you'd like to live following retirement, you can work toward saving the amount of money you'll need.
+Once you have determined what kind of lifestyle you would like to live following retirement, you can work toward saving the amount of money you will need.

 Again, how do you calculate that figure?
 You have several options.